M-Choi98/Guess-the-Number-with-Python/README.md

 # Guess-the-Number-with-Python

-This Python program has three tasks showcasing different methods for guessing a randomly generated number:

-User Guessing: The guess_random_number function lets a user guess a randomly chosen number within a specified range and a limited number of tries.
-Hints are provided to guide the player to guess higher or lower.

-Programmatic Linear Search: The guess_random_num_linear function uses a linear search approach to guess the target number programmatically, attempting each possibility in sequence until it succeeds or runs out of tries.

-Programmatic Binary Search: The guess_random_num_binary function demonstrates a more efficient binary search to find the number.
-It narrows down the possible range with each guess, making it faster than linear search within the given limits.

-This project highlights basic search algorithms, user input handling, and control structures in Python.
+This project is a number guessing game in Python that demonstrates three ways to guess a random number.
+The first method is a user guessing game, where the program picks a random number, and the user has a limited number of tries to guess it, with hints to guess higher or lower.
+The second method is a linear search, where the program tries to guess the number by checking each possibility one by one until it either finds the answer or runs out of tries.
+The third method uses a faster technique called binary search, where the program cuts the range of numbers in half each time, quickly narrowing down to the correct answer.
+This project shows different ways to solve the same problem and uses basic programming concepts like loops and decision-making.